salmansiraj/Weather-App/README.md

 # Weather-App
-A simple, weather app in Swift.
+A simplistic, weather app in Swift.

 ## Current
 * Used OpenWeatherMap api to access real time weather information